uikit/uikit-site/docs/pages/animation.md

 </svg>
 ```

-An much easier way, is to use the [SVG component](svg.md) by adding `uk-svg="animation-stroke: true"` to the image element.
+A much easier way is to use the [SVG component](svg.md) by adding `uk-svg="animation-stroke: true"` to the image element.
 It will calculate the stroke length and add the `--uk-animation-stroke` custom property automatically.

 ```html
 <img src="" uk-svg="animation-stroke: true">